 Next we went to Nine Dragon Waterfalls (Jiulongxia).

 For your laughs again, this is a translated sign beside a waterfall/spring area.
 (I should just try to find a bad translation for every post, huh.
-It wouldn't be so difficult.)"Warning: Rain the hour:Prevent the swollen mountain stream occurrence, and please not the water to inside play the water, and keep off the water side, and carefully slip and fall down."
+It wouldn't be so difficult.)

 :D Harhar.